Seahawks DE Carlos Dunlap apologizes for ‘foolish’ shoe-throwing penalty in loss to Packers

 It was his first appearance since Week 1, when he suffered the concussion in his NFL debut against the Colts.

-Against the Packers, Eskridge had only one touch, and that came on a toss sweep that resulted in a loss of four yards.
+Against the Packers, Eskridge had only one touch, and that came on a toss sweep that resulted in a loss of 4 yards.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.